Vice Chancellor for Health Affairs and Dean CU School of Medicine

 Past President of the Academic Practice Plan Directors and past chair of the University HealthSystem Consortium Group Practice Council

-Bachelor’s degree from the Manhattan College School of Engineering in New York and received his Master’s degree in health administration from the University of South Florida College of Public Health in Tampa.
+Bachelor’s degree from the Manhattan College School of Engineering in New York and master’s degree in health administration from the University of South Florida College of Public Health in Tampa

 Infectious disease physician who completed her medical school, residency, chief residency, and fellowship training at Emory University